General Liability Insurance in Plymouth NH

-Where Main Street meets your General Liability Insurance Needs
+Where Main Street meets your NH General Liability Insurance Needs

 General Liability Basics

 According to IRMI.com, there are three basic coverage areas for specific types of third party claims, that comprise a CGL policy: 1.
 Bodily injury and property damage (BI/PD); 2.
 Personal and advertising injury; and 3.
 Medical payments coverage.

 Bodily Injury and Property Damage Liability